-1. Jonathan Swift’s “Gulliver Travels” is a brilliant work of fantasy.
-It achieves verisimilitude due to the fact it is one of the finest example of political satire in English Literature.
-Readers find in it a resemblance to a reality as they are aware of the fact that Swift satirizes the contemporary politics, religion, and English culture.
+Jonathan Swift’s “Gulliver Travels” is a brilliant work of fantasy that may be considered as one of the best examples of Verisimilitude.
+It achieves verisimilitude due to the fact it is one of the finest examples of political satire in English Literature.
+Readers find in it a resemblance to a reality as they are aware of the fact that Swift satirizes contemporary politics, religion, and English culture.
 For instance, criticizing party politics in England, Swift writes,

 “that for above seventy Moons past there have been two struggling Parties in this Empire, under the Names of Tramecksan and Slamecksan from the high and low Heels on their shoes, by which they distinguish themselves.”

 Two rival political parties, the Whigs and the Tories, dominated England political scene during Swift’s time.
 In his novel the fictitious kingdom of Lilliput is dominated by two parties distinguished by the size of the heels of their boots.
 By relating the trivial disputes between the two Lilliputian parties, Swift relentlessly satirizes the insignificant disputes of the two English parties of his period.
 He achieves verisimilitude through this.

 Mark Twain in “Adventure of Huckleberry Fin” used Black American Vernacular to show realistically how the “negroes” [Black Americans] talked in real life: